IBM-Blockchain-Archive/marbles/README.md

 # Marbles Deeper Dive
 Hopefully you have successfully traded a marble or two between users.
-Let’s look at how transfering a marble is done by starting at the chaincode.
+Let’s look at how transferring a marble is done by starting at the chaincode.

 __/chaincode/marbles.go__